+To provide a simple analogy, think back to elementary school with me.
 I remember the first time I learned about the five-paragraph essay in elementary school.
-Prior to that point, the focus of my writing had been spelling the words correctly, making sure the words that were supposed to capitalized were capitalized, and trying to remember to use commas sometimes, whatever the heck they were for.
+Prior to that point, the focus of my writing had been spelling the words correctly, remembering which words were supposed to be capitalized, and trying to remember to use commas sometimes, whatever the heck they were for.

 The five-paragraph essay brought a whole new level of structure to everything.
 It gave me a framework with which to organize my thoughts, not just my words.
 Start with a central idea, expand on it with three supporting paragraphs, and close with a strong conclusion.

-Similarly, each real estate syndication (i.e., group investment) goes through a logical progression of stages.
-Not every syndication uses the same structure, but all good deals should have a clear beginning, middle, and end.
+Similar to the way we were taught to write a proper five-paragraph essay, each value add real estate syndication (i.e., group investment) goes through a logical progression of stages.
+Not every syndication uses the same structure, but all good value add projects should have a clear beginning, middle, and end.

 That means that everyone has to be in sync in order for the investment to work.
-And that’s why it’s so important for a real estate syndication to have a clear business plan.
+And that’s why it’s so important for value add investments to have a clear business plan.

 In this article, let’s explore the five most common phases of a value-add multifamily real estate syndication:

-The first stage of a real estate syndication is the acquisition of the asset.
+The first stage of this opportunistic investment strategy is the acquisition of the asset.
 During this phase, a bunch of things happen.
 It’s a busy and exciting time for the syndication, as this phase sets the entire investment on the right foundation.

-The acquisition phase starts with the sponsors getting a property under contract.
-This can be one of the toughest parts of the whole thing, as it can be very difficult to find a great property, and when you find one, it can often involve a competitive offer situation.
+The acquisition phase starts with the sponsors getting a real estate property under contract.
+This can be one of the toughest parts of the core real estate strategy, as it can be very difficult to find a great value-added property, and when you find one, it can often involve a competitive offer situation.

 This means that the sponsors have to really be on top of their game in order to get a property under contract in the first place.
 They have to have strong relationships with the real estate brokers in their market in order to get access to the best deals.